 SUGGESTED RECIPE: Hawaiian Roll Macadamia Nut Bread Pudding

-If you love the richness of Coconut Caramel Raisin Bread Pudding, you’ll want to try this Hawaiian Roll Macadamia Nut Bread Pudding next — it swaps the tropical caramel for buttery-soft rolls and crunchy toasted macadamias, turning every bite into a warm, nutty indulgence.
+If you love the richness of Coconut Caramel Raisin Bread Pudding, you’ll want to try this Hawaiian Roll Macadamia Nut Bread Pudding next.
+It swaps the tropical caramel for buttery-soft rolls and crunchy toasted macadamias, turning every bite into a warm, nutty indulgence.

 Hawaiian Roll Macadamia Nut Bread Pudding topped with coconut caramel sauce, served in slices with macadamia nuts and a drizzle of caramel.